- 1 Advantages of a deep cycle battery for RV travel

-Some Frequently Asked Questions ( FAQs)
+Frequently Asked Battery Questions

 A battery is an appliance used to store electrical energy.
-Countering ignorance; batteries do not generate electricity they merely store them.
+Countering ignorance; batteries do not generate electricity.
+They merely store them.
 These electric current are thereafter transferred to another device that requires electricity to work.

 - How it is used and charged.